Île-de-France tramway Line 8

 Île-de-France tramway Line 8 (usually called simply T8, also known as Tram'y in project phase) is part of the modern tram network of the Île-de-France region of France.
 Line 8 connects two branches beginning at Villetaneuse-Université station and Épinay-Orgemont and ' Paris Métro station in Saint-Denis, in the northern suburbs of Paris.
 The line has a length of 8.46 km and 17 stations.
 It opened to the public on 16 December 2014.

 The line is operated by the RATP Group under contract with Île-de-France Mobilités.

+The tramway is expected to be extended South to Rosa Parks station by 2031, with works beginning in 2027.